Jmuhleman/pw_CLD/pw2/CLD_Labo02_Butty_Muhlemann.md

 At rate of 20 req/sec the system was able to handle, even though we have fairly long response time at the beginning.
 ![image](r_20.png)

 Here at 30 req / sec the system was already overwhelmed.
-So we got bay and large error response [code 500].
+So we got by and large error response [code 500].
 ![image](r_30.png)